Criminal defendants who think they have been wrongfully convicted of a crime have options:

 The notice of appeal must state that it is based on noncertificate grounds; otherwise, the appeal may simply be dismissed.

 2. Certificate of Probable Cause.
 This category requires the defendant to obtain a “certificate of probable cause” from the trial court.
 A statement in support of a certificate of probable cause must also be filed along with the notice of appeal; written statement, executed under oath or penalty of perjury, stating appropriate grounds for the appeal.
 The application for a certificate of probable cause is NOT the equivalent of the notice of appeal.
 The statement, like the notice of appeal, must be filed within 60 days of the judgment.
 Once you file your statement, the Superior court issues a certificate of probable cause or order denying a certificate within 20 calendar days after the statement of grounds for appeal is filed.
+The following are some issues that are appealable with a certificate of probable cause:

 When the superior court receives a late notice of appeal, the clerk must mark it “Received [date] but not filed” and notify the party who submitted it that was not filed, because it was late.
 There are, however, two recognized situations in which a notice of appeal filed more than 60 calendar days after the judgment is considered timely under the doctrine of “constructive filing”: